On Termination of Polynomial Programs with Equality Conditions: Decidability of the termination problem

 \section{Decidability of the termination problem}

-In this section we prove the main result of this paper, i.e., it is decidable if an MPP of form (\ref{equ:mpp}) is terminating on a given input $\bx$.
-In fact we propose an algorithm to compute the NTI $D$ for an MPP.
-Then it suffices to decide whether $\bx\in D$.
+We prove that it is decidable whether an MPP of the form \labelcref{equ:mpp} is terminating on a given input $\bx$.
+This is done by an algorithm computing the NTI $D$ for an MPP, and thus it suffices to decide whether $\bx\in D$.